TV advertising is being impacted by video-on-demand and streaming services.

 However, very few of these ads provide the scope for customized connections that TV advertisements have.
 TV advertisers will struggle to find a desirable alternative to the way of presentation.

 The business model of the TV advertisement industry must undergo a new change, But how?
-A model of consensual advertising where the customers offer an explicit approach of received ad messages is the right one.
+A model of consensual advertising where the customers offer an explicit approach to received ad messages is the right one.
 Digital Marketing for Solar Companies to Increase Sales

 In this way, advertisers can bid for the user’s time, and for high attention, they have to bid a higher price, whereas advertisers target a niche audience that can have a lower price tag.
 This works as people still prefer watching best-quality commercials that are entertaining and informative, and of course, there is an undeniable offer clubbed along with this.